Interscope Records: 2010–2020: Lady Gaga, Madonna, Eminem, departure of Iovine and appointment of John Janick

+2024–present: Reorganization under Interscope Capitol Labels Group

+Interscope became the flagship label of Interscope Capitol Labels Group beginning in 2024.
+The label also signed American singer Jennifer Hudson, her first time being under a UMG label after being under four different labels with Sony Music since 2006.
+The singer also announced she would release her fourth album, The Gift of Love, her first ever Christmas album, which was released on October 18, 2024.

+Corporate evolution

+Since its founding, Interscope has undergone multiple reorganizations within Universal Music Group's structure.
+Following Universal's acquisition of PolyGram in 1998, Interscope merged with Geffen Records and A&M Records to form the Interscope Geffen A&M Records group.
+In 2023, it was placed under the Interscope Capitol Labels Group (ICLG), which unified UMG's West Coast operations.

+Operations

+Interscope operates as part of Universal Music Group's Interscope Capitol Labels Group (ICLG), overseeing a wide range of labels and global partnerships across genres.

 Criticism and controversies

 Album delays

 Several artists have criticized Interscope for delaying albums.
 The label was embroiled in controversy over delaying the release of the singer Bilal's second album, Love for Sale, because of its creative direction.
 Dr. Dre had assisted Bilal's production for the album in a limited role.
 After it leaked in 2006, Interscope notoriously shelved the release indefinitely, giving rise to rumors that the label had leaked it on purpose.

 In 2013, M.I.A. said her album Matangi was held because the label felt the record she turned in was "too positive" for her fans.
 In 2010, rapper Eve left Interscope after a three-year delay of her album Lip Lock.
 Blink-182, All Time Low, and 50 Cent have similarly criticized Interscope.

 Elton John

 In discussing his 2006 album The Captain & the Kid with Cameron Crowe in Rolling Stone, Elton John said: "I was so furious with Interscope Records because they put it out and they dropped it.
 I had meetings in the South of France, and I said, 'I know this isn't a commercial album, I just want you to do your best,' and they dropped it like a fucking turd.
 It's probably why I didn't make another solo record.
 It was pure heartbreak."

 John would later return to Interscope in the US in 2019.